Next Generation Summit 2021: Ideas to Action: Breaking Barriers for a Sustainable Community with Enduring Value.

 Date: December 11-12 (Japan) / December 10-11 (U.S.)

 Location: Zoom (Virtual event)

-The Next Generation Summit 2021 will take place virtually on December 11th-12th (Japan) / 10th-11th (U.S.) 2021.
-The Summit is open to the public and will highlight TOMODACHI alumni and Watanabe scholars and the issues that they, as the next generation, find most relevant today.
+The Next Generation Summit 2021 took place virtually on December 11th-12th (Japan) / 10th-11th (U.S.) 2021.
+The Summit was open to the public and will highlight TOMODACHI alumni and Watanabe scholars and the issues that they, as the next generation, find most relevant today.

-Day 1 will highlight emerging leaders and experts from various fields who will speak about the actions and measures they have taken to be change makers in society.
-The keynote speech will focus on actions for leadership, management and governance, followed by three separate panels on the themes of: 1) Climate Change & Sustainability, 2) Inclusion & Diversity, and 3) Education Reform & Youth Empowerment.
+Day 1 highlighted emerging leaders and experts from various fields who will speak about the actions and measures they have taken to be change makers in society.
+The keynote speech focused on actions for leadership, management and governance, followed by three separate panels on the themes of: 1) Climate Change & Sustainability, 2) Inclusion & Diversity, and 3) Education Reform & Youth Empowerment.

-Day 2 is an opportunity to learn about local issues in regions across Japan that TOMODACHI alumni leaders have selected for discussion.
-This is also open to the public but will provide an opportunity for TOMODACHI alumni to join their local communities online and meet the representatives in their regions.
-All participants are welcome to join the breakout sessions hosted by the 2021 Regional Leaders to learn the impact they made throughout the year.
+Day 2 was an opportunity to learn about local issues in regions across Japan that TOMODACHI alumni leaders have selected for discussion.
+This was also open to the public but provided an opportunity for TOMODACHI alumni to join their local communities online and meet the representatives in their regions.
+All participants were welcome to join the breakout sessions hosted by the 2021 Regional Leaders to learn the impact they made throughout the year.

 Schedule of Events: